SILICON-GHOST/waka-os-supreme/README.md

 ## 🎵 Philosophy Quote

 > "The best code is not the most complex.
-It's the code that **runs on ancient hardware**, solves **real physics problems**, and invites the community to make it beautiful."
+It's the code that **runs on ancient hardware**, solves **real physics problems**, and invites the community to make it Effectiveness and Efficiency."
 >
-> — Built in a cabin, by someone with 50 years of life experience and 2 months of Python.
+> — Effectiveness and Efficiency

 ---